jaishanburton/Blog-Fairness-in-SIM-via-OT/blog.md

 The results of the metric as a function of β are illustrated in Figure 9.
 Yellow indicates a low transport cost, while blue signals a deviation from the ideal.

-When β = 0 (figure 9a), only efficiency is considered: the information reaches the maximum number of people, but without regard for fairness.
-In contrast, with β = 1 (figure 9d), only fairness is optimized, resulting in a perfectly equitable distribution but with reduced efficiency.
+When β = 0 [Figure 9](#fig9)(a), only efficiency is considered: the information reaches the maximum number of people, but without regard for fairness.
+In contrast, with β = 1 ([Figure 9](#fig9)(d)), only fairness is optimized, resulting in a perfectly equitable distribution but with reduced efficiency.

-An optimal balance is achieved for β = 0.66 (figure 9c), where the transport cost is minimized at the top-right of the plane.
+An optimal balance is achieved for β = 0.66 ([Figure 9](#fig9)(c)), where the transport cost is minimized at the top-right of the plane.
 The further one moves away from this point, the higher the cost (blue areas), indicating a reduced level of optimization.

 In summary, as β increases, fairness is prioritized, and getting closer to the diagonal reduces the transport cost, ensuring an equitable and efficient diffusion of information.
 Thus, the formula dynamically adjusts the trade-off between fairness and efficiency, with β acting as the weighting parameter that influences the distribution of the cost.